eltoroit/LDS_Interview/interview.md

 **READER:** What do you mean by secure?
 Doesn't Salesforce manage security using CRUD, FLS and Record Access?

-**EL TORO:** Salesforce does have relly good security, and page layouts and Visualforce respect that.
+**EL TORO:** Salesforce does have really good security, and page layouts and Visualforce respect that.
 But when you are using Apex you will need to control the security yourself.

 **READER:** But if I use `with sharing` in my Apex classes, then the security gets controlled, right?